Capture Macrobenchmark metrics

 FrameTimingMetric captures timing information from frames produced by a benchmark, such as a scrolling or animation, and outputs the following values:

-• frameOverrunMs: The amount of time a given frame misses its deadline by.
+• frameOverrunMs: the amount of time a given frame misses its deadline by.
 Positive numbers indicate a dropped frame and visible jank or stutter.
 Negative numbers indicate how much faster a frame is than the deadline.
 Note: This is available only on Android 12 (API level 31) and higher.

-• frameDurationCpuMs: The amount of time the frame takes to be produced on the CPU on both the UI thread and the RenderThread.
+• frameDurationCpuMs: the amount of time the frame takes to be produced on the CPU on both the UI thread and the RenderThread.

 Figure 3.
 FrameTimingMetric results.

-TraceSectionMetric (experimental)
+TraceSectionMetric

 For more information about tracing, see Overview of system tracing and Define custom events.